 Error Code 001 or Error.exe.001

 Error code 001, or Error.exe.001 (on older Samsung TV models) is again a Smart Hub-related problem.
 You may also get this error while opening the Web Browser app on your TV.
 The Smart Hub is a geolocation-based service.
 You must set a country during the initial setup of your TV so that it can download a tailored list of apps and services relevant to your country and region.
-Once you set your country, the Error code 001 should be resolved.
+Once you set your country, the error should be resolved.
 Follow the steps below to set up your location.

 In 2018 and Older TV Models